atlassian-archive/dataschool/dataschool/_chapters/data-governance/introduction-to-modern-data-governance.md

 The structure and starting chapters of this book were written by the leadership and Data Advisor teams at Chartio, from the experiences working with hundreds of companies over the past decade.
 We continually work with companies, educating them through pitfalls and toward best practices as their needs evolve and have compiled our learnings and open sourced them in this book.

+## The 4 Stages of Data sophistication

 From this experience we recognized four distinct stages of data sophistication.
 These stages happen to be tied to a new  piece of the data stack needed at each stage, and so we have named these stages after those pieces.

-The book is organized by these 4 stages which are:
+This book is organized by these 4 sequential stages which are:

 1. Source
 2. Lake